History of English: Scandinavian influence

 Vikings from modern-day Norway and Denmark began to raid parts of Britain from the late 8th century onward.
-In 865, however, a major invasion was launched by what the Anglo-Saxons called the Great Heathen Army, which eventually brought large parts of northern and eastern England (the Danelaw) under Scandinavian control.
+In 865, a major invasion was launched by what the Anglo-Saxons called the Great Heathen Army, which eventually brought large parts of northern and eastern England, the Danelaw, under Scandinavian control.
 Most of these areas were retaken by the English under Edward the Elder in the early 10th century, although York and Northumbria were not permanently regained until the death of Eric Bloodaxe in 954.
-Scandinavian raids resumed in the late 10th century during the reign of Æthelred the Unready, and Sweyn Forkbeard eventually succeeded in briefly being declared king of England in 1013, followed by the longer reign of his son Cnut from 1016 to 1035, and Cnut's sons Harold Harefoot and Harthacnut until 1042.
+Scandinavian raids resumed in the late 10th century during the reign of Æthelred the Unready.
+Sweyn Forkbeard was briefly declared king of England in 1013, followed by the longer reign of his son Cnut from 1016 to 1035, and Cnut's sons Harold Harefoot and Harthacnut, until 1042.

 The Scandinavians, or Norsemen, spoke dialects of a North Germanic language known as Old Norse.
-The Anglo-Saxons and the Scandinavians thus spoke related languages from different branches (West and North) of the Germanic family; many of their lexical roots were the same or similar, although their grammatical systems were more divergent.
+The Anglo-Saxons and the Scandinavians thus spoke related languages from different branches (West and North) of the Germanic family.
+Many of their lexical roots were the same or similar, although their grammatical systems were more divergent.
 It is likely that significant numbers of Norse speakers settled in the Danelaw during the period of Scandinavian control.
-Many place-names in those areas are of Scandinavian provenance (those ending in -by, for example); it is believed that the settlers often established new communities in places that had not previously been developed by the Anglo-Saxons.
+Many place-names in those areas are of Scandinavian provenance, those ending in -by, for example.
+It is believed that the settlers often established new communities in places that had not previously been developed by the Anglo-Saxons.
 The extensive contact between Old English and Old Norse speakers, including the possibility of intermarriage that resulted from the acceptance of Christianity by the Danes in 878, undoubtedly influenced the varieties of those languages spoken in the areas of contact.
-Some scholars even believe that Old English and Old Norse underwent a kind of fusion and that the resulting English language might be described as a mixed language or creole.

 During the rule of Cnut and other Danish kings in the first half of the 11th century, a kind of diglossia may have come about, with the West Saxon literary language existing alongside the Norse-influenced Midland dialect of English, which could have served as a koine or spoken lingua franca.
 When Danish rule ended, and particularly after the Norman Conquest, the status of the minority Norse language presumably declined relative to that of English, and its remaining speakers assimilated to English in a process involving language shift and language death.
 The widespread bilingualism that must have existed during the process possibly contributed to the rate of borrowings from Norse into English.